rqlite/rqlite/DOC/DATA_API.md

 ## Sending requests to followers
 What happens when you send a request to a follower depends on the nature of the request.

-You must always send write-requests (requests will change the database) to the leader.
+You must always send write-requests (requests that will modify the database) to the leader.
 If you send a write-request to a follower, the follower will respond with [HTTP 301 Moved Permanently](https://en.wikipedia.org/wiki/HTTP_301) and include the address of the leader as the `Location` header in the response.

 The situation for queries -- requests which just read data -- is somewhat different.
 If you send the request to a node that is not the leader of the cluster, and specify `strong` or `weak` as the [read-consistency level](https://github.com/rqlite/rqlite/blob/master/DOC/CONSISTENCY.md), the node will also respond with [HTTP 301 Moved Permanently](https://en.wikipedia.org/wiki/HTTP_301) and include the address of the leader as the `Location` header in the response.